PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 Like "increase paid conversion rate", or "decrease churn rate".
 This should be a *single* metric that you're aiming to improve.

-Without a clear goal, it's unclear what is a successful outcome of test.
+Without a clear goal, it's unclear what a successful outcome is.
 For example, a bad goal is "increase user engagement", since it's unclear which metric will define success – is it daily active visitors, total number of page views, or time spent in the app?

 Your test results may show improvements in some of metrics but declines in others, and without a precise goal, you will struggle to interpret if your test is a success or not.